Aszolus/TriviaBot/README.md

 ## Disclaimer

-**TriviaBot Classic** is **not** the original creation of [Original Creator's Name](https://www.curseforge.com/wow/addons/trivia-bot).
+**TriviaBot Original** can be found at https://www.curseforge.com/wow/addons/trivia-bot.
 This project serves as a community-driven fork aimed at improving the addon's functionality within the constraints imposed by Blizzard’s API changes.

 **All rights, trademarks, and logos belong to their respective owners.** This project is intended for personal use and modification by the WoW Classic community.